kyungjae-lee/engineers-notebook/embedded-linux/root-file-system-and-directory-structure.md

   * `swapon` - Enable paging and swapping (optional)
   * `swapoff` - Disable paging and swapping (optional)
   * `update` - Daemon to periodically flush file system buffers (optional)

+* `home/`

+  This directory contains the **home** directory of each user.

+  Each use only has write access to their own home directory and must obtain elevated permissions (root privilege) to modify other files on the system.

+  This directory is used to store personal data of the user.

+  In a single user environment you may have directory like `/home/klee`.
+In a multiple user environment, `/home/klee`, `/home/hkim`, `/home/ylee`, etc.

+* `srv/`

+  "srv" stands for **service**.
+This directory contains **data for services provided by the system**.

+  If you are using Apache HTTP server to serve a website, you'd likely store your website's files in a directory inside the `srv/` directory.

+* `tmp/`

+  This directory contains the temporary files of the applications.

+* `usr/`

+  According to FHS, this directory is a **secondary hierarchy**.

+  The `usr/` directory may contain the following sub-directories:

+  * `bin/` - Commands for the user programs

+    e.g., If you have installed firefox on your machine, it must be located under `/usr/bin` not under `/bin`, because it is a binary of a user-installed program.
+Similarly `zip` command will also be found under `/usr/bin`.

+  * `include/` - Header files included by C programs

+  * `lib` - Contains shared libraries, linker/loader files, which enable your `/usb/bin` and `usr/sbin` commands to execute.

+  * `local` - Local hierarchy (empty after main installation)

+  * `sbin` - Contains privileged commands which may be used by the system admins for the system administration purposes

+  * `share` - Architecture-independent data

+## See Also

+* For more information, see [http://refspecs.linuxfoundation.org/FHS_3.0/fhs/ch03.html](http://refspecs.linuxfoundation.org/FHS_3.0/fhs/ch03.html).